runwiththerhythm/gig_vault/README.md

 ## User Stories

-⚠️ INSTRUCTIONS ⚠️

-In this section, list all of your possible user stories for the project.
-Samples have been provided below using the example walkthrough project for your inspiration.
-Make sure to adjust to match your own project features!

-⚠️ --- END --- ⚠️

 | Target | Expectation | Outcome |
 | --- | --- | --- |
 | As a first time visitor,|  I can view detailed information about the app without having to register, | so that I can decide if I want to use it. |